elvanja/abbr/README.md

 instance 2 joined the cluster
 ```

-The splits occur randomly and last a random duration, distributed across given duration in seconds.
+The splits occur randomly and last a random duration, distributed across given total duration in seconds.
 Since it's not easy to create network splits locally, this uses a bit of a trick.
 It basically disconnects nodes via API call.
 See [`Abbr.Cluster.Membership`](lib/abbr/cluster/membership.ex) for details.
 The effect is the same as network split.